 But Doug fought hard.
 He had a wonderful marriage, children, grandchildren and a passion for sailing.
 Onward was his attitude.

-4 fighting rounds later
+Four fighting rounds later

-The weapon: targeted T-cell immunotherapy
+The weapon: Targeted CAR-T cell immunotherapy

 When the T-cell cocktail was ready, Doug received a five-minute infusion of the supercharged T-cells.
 He was carefully monitored at Penn’s Abramson Cancer Center to ensure his well-being and went home the same day.